Dominik-Fritz/Bachelor-Thesis-Neural-Mechanisms-during-social-fear-and-CRF-signaling-system-ILA-LS---Dominik-Fritz/README.md

 ---

-## Data Organization
+Data Organization

 The analyses in this repository are based on processed datasets derived from histological imaging and behavioral experiments described in the manuscript.

-Due to file size limitations and institutional data policies, **raw microscopy images and full intermediate datasets are not included in this repository**.
+Due to file size limitations and institutional data policies, raw microscopy images and full intermediate datasets are not included in this repository.

 Instead, the repository contains:
 - analysis scripts used for processing and statistical analysis
 - trained segmentation and classification models
 - example data structures illustrating the format expected by the analysis scripts
 - scripts used for generating figures included in the manuscript

 Users wishing to reproduce the analysis pipeline should adapt the input paths within the scripts to match their own local data structure.

 ---

-## External Software
+External Software

 The analysis pipeline relies on several external software tools commonly used in histological image analysis:

-- **QuPath** – digital pathology and automated image quantification
-- **ImageJ / Fiji + ABBA** – image preprocessing and macro-based processing
-- **Cellpose** – deep learning–based cell segmentation
-- **Python** – statistical analysis and figure generation
+QuPath – digital pathology and automated image quantification ImageJ / Fiji + ABBA – image preprocessing and macro-based processing Cellpose – deep learning–based cell segmentation (c-Fos datasets) StarDist – nucleus segmentation for RNAscope datasets Python – statistical analysis and figure generation

 Users reproducing the pipeline should ensure that compatible versions of these tools are installed.

 ---

-## Requirements
+Requirements

-The analyses were performed using **Python 3.11**.
+The analyses were performed using Python 3.11 (except Cellpose, which was run using Python 3.8).

 Required Python packages may include:
 - numpy
 - pandas
 - matplotlib
 - scipy
 - seaborn

 Additional dependencies are specified within the individual scripts.

 ---

-## Usage
+Usage

 Scripts can be executed individually depending on the analysis step.

 Typical usage follows the pipeline described above:

-1. Prepare images using macros in **image_prep/**
+1. Prepare microscopy images using macros in image_prep/
-2. Perform segmentation using models in **models/**
+2. Load trained segmentation models from models/
-3. Run classification using scripts in **qupath_scripts/**
+3. Apply segmentation and classification using qupath_scripts/
+4. Export quantified measurements as CSV files
-4. Validate models using scripts in **classifier_and_model_validation/**
+5. Validate models using classifier_and_model_validation/
-5. Perform statistical analyses using scripts in **statistical_analysis/**
+6. Perform statistical analyses using statistical_analysis/
-6. Generate schematic figures using scripts in **schematic_figures/**
+7. Generate schematic figures using schematic_figures/

 ---

-## Code Availability
+Code Availability

 All scripts used for data processing, analysis, and figure generation are publicly available in this repository.

-The repository is intended to provide full **transparency for the analysis pipeline** used in the study and to facilitate **reproducibility of the reported results**.
+The repository is intended to provide full transparency for the analysis pipeline used in the study and to facilitate reproducibility of the reported results.

 ---

-## Data Availability
+Data Availability

 Due to the size of the raw microscopy datasets, raw images are not included in this repository.